jlbradley1844/jlbradley1844.github.io/_posts/2017-10-23-thank-goodness-for-little-things.md

 think this is a conspiracy to remind everyone about proven allegations against political figures and media figures they might favor.
 But most critics are wondering why it took so long to acknowledge this was a problem.
-May of these critics, indeed, are the same longform journalists that published airtight cases against these powerful figures years ago, only to have their reports ignored or roundly minimized; this in the same mainstream press that is now eager
+Many of these critics, indeed, are the same longform journalists that published airtight cases against these powerful figures years ago, only to have their reports ignored or roundly minimized; this in the same mainstream press that is now eager